SkylineCommunications/dataminer-docs/connector-help/connector_help/Cisco_SCE.md

 # Cisco SCE

-The **Cisco SCE** driver can be used to display and configure information of the Cisco SCE platform.
+The **Cisco SCE** connector can be used to display and configure information of the Cisco SCE platform.

 ## About